ECHO: Event-Centric Hypergraph Operations via Multi-Agent Collaboration for Multimedia Event Extraction

 \subsection{Experimental Settings}

-\textbf{Dataset.} We evaluate on the M2E2 benchmark~\cite{WASE}.
+\textbf{Dataset and evaluation.} We evaluate on the M2E2 benchmark~\cite{WASE}.
 Each example is a multimedia news document $D=(T,I)$ annotated with 8 event types and 15 argument roles.
-The dataset contains 245 documents, including 1,297 textual events, 391 visual events, and 309 coreferenced multimedia events, enabling direct comparison with prior work.

-\textbf{Evaluation protocol.} We follow the official M2E2 script and report Precision (P), Recall (R), and F1 on: (i) \emph{Event Mention} (EM, trigger span + event type) and (ii) \emph{Argument Role} (AR, event-type-specific roles for textual and visual arguments).
-A visual argument is correct if its predicted region overlaps the gold box with IoU $\ge 0.5$.
-We report results under textual, visual, and multimedia settings.
+The dataset contains 245 documents, including 1,297 textual events, 391 visual events, and 309 coreferenced multimedia events.
+Following the official evaluation script, we report Precision (P), Recall (R), and F1 on (i) Event Mention (EM) and (ii) Argument Role (AR) under textual, visual, and multimedia settings.
+A visual argument is counted as correct if its predicted region overlaps the gold box with IoU $\ge 0.5$.